jawj/subtls/README.md

 # now open e.g. http://localhost:6543/#https://www.microsoft.com/robots.txt
 ```

 When run locally, you can specify any `https://` or `postgresql://` URL to connect to, as the URL hash.
 But note that not all URLs will work.
-For example, Hacker News is stuck on TLS 1.2 at the time of writing, and many Postgres hosts do not support channel binding.
+For example, Hacker News is stuck on TLS 1.2 at the time of writing, and many Postgres hosts do not support channel binding (or certificates with public CAs).

 ## Current scope